Food Help > Free Summer Food

 SUN Bucks

 SUN Bucks, also known as Summer EBT, is a federal program that supports families who lose access to free school meals over the summer months.
 Families will receive an allotment of $120 for each eligible child to help cover the cost of groceries when school is out of session.
-Similar to SNAP (Basic Food), SUN Bucks can be used to buy food at grocery stores, farmers markets, and other locations.
+Similar to Basic Food (SNAP), SUN Bucks can be used to buy food at grocery stores, farmers markets, and other locations.

 SUN Bucks works in tandem with the Free Summer Meals program to support families when school meals are unavailable.